CodinGame/Contribute-Help/pages/community/hub.md

 - Kaunas

-	- *Ramdeath at Kaunas Saules Gymasium*:
+	- *Ramdeath at Kaunas Saules Gymasium*: May 20 from 3 pm to 6 pm [Facebook group](https://www.facebook.com/groups/680108122421462/)
-	[Facebook group](https://www.facebook.com/groups/680108122421462/)